 MMBL to finance MSMEs in rural Sindh, Balochistan

-The memorandum of understanding was signed for the capacity building and financing of the enterprises, engaged in livestock and horticulture sectors across the underprivileged districts of rural Sindh and Balochistan, it added.
+The MoU was signed for the capacity building and financing of the enterprises, engaged in livestock and horticulture sectors across the underprivileged districts of rural Sindh and Balochistan, it added.

 MMBL chief finance and digital officer, Sardar Mohammad Abubakr and PPAF chief operating officer, Nadir Gul Barech signed the agreement, where senior executives from both organisations were also present.